pyOpenSci/pyopensci.github.io/_posts/2022-10-19-what-makes-a-python-package-healthy.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Not that controversial!
 Have you looked into the rich body of work that the <a href="https://twitter.com/CHAOSSproj?ref_src=twsrc%5Etfw">@CHAOSSproj</a> community has done?
 Each metric has been explored in great detail</p>&mdash; Karthik Ram (@_inundata) <a href="https://twitter.com/_inundata/status/1578061660706975744?ref_src=twsrc%5Etfw">October 6, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 The Software Sustainability Institute lead by Neil P Chue Hong also has thought about this extensively and pulled together some data accordingly.
-Neil was actually a critical guiding member of the earlier pyOpenSci community meetings that were held in 2018.
+Neil was also a critical guiding member of the earlier pyOpenSci community meetings that were held in 2018.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">We also did some initial work on this in 2017 (see slide 12 of this presentation): <a href="https://t.co/1F0iMwfT5g">https://t.co/1F0iMwfT5g</a></p>&mdash; Neil P Chue Hong (he/him｜they/them) (@npch) <a href="https://twitter.com/npch/status/1577959663408218114?ref_src=twsrc%5Etfw">October 6, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+### Snyk and security (which aren't discussed in this post)
+One topic that I am not delving into here is security issues.
+SNYK is definitely a leader in this space and was mentioned atleast once in the conversation.

+Below are some of the metrics that you can easily access via SNYK's website.

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">This might be helpful.
+This website collects various metrics.
+And here is the example for numpy. <a href="https://t.co/YNsRoMgks4">https://t.co/YNsRoMgks4</a></p>&mdash; Kevin Wang (@KevinWangStats) <a href="https://twitter.com/KevinWangStats/status/1577999823911161856?ref_src=twsrc%5Etfw">October 6, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## What metrics should pyOpenSci track for their Python scientific open source packages?

 So back to the question at hand, what should we be tracking?

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">How do you define health?</p>&mdash; Dr. Ray Bell (@RayBell_DTN) <a href="https://twitter.com/RayBell_DTN/status/1577759427171524609?ref_src=twsrc%5Etfw">October 5, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Yup, my question exactly. *Help!*

-Hao Ye nailed it - health metrics are multi-dimensional.
+Hao Ye (and a few others) nailed it - health metrics are multi-dimensional.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I think, much like &quot;ecological stability&quot; - <a href="https://t.co/lJe2Fa0ycR">https://t.co/lJe2Fa0ycR</a> - , &quot;health&quot; here is multi-dimensional and different metrics will capture different facets, such as growth, transparency in governance, stability / backwards compatibility, etc.</p>&mdash; Hao Ye will haunt you for bad keming (@Hao_and_Y) <a href="https://twitter.com/Hao_and_Y/status/1577739685841059842?ref_src=twsrc%5Etfw">October 5, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>